Published by Lookforzebras

 Scientific journals that include creative writing

 Publishing literary work in a scientific journal is competitive for a couple of reasons.
 First, the space dedicated to narrative essays in medical journals tends to be quite limited.
-Second, authors covet a spot in front of the eyes of the dedicated physician and health professional audiences that many of these journals boast.
+Second, authors value the opportunity to reach dedicated physician and health professional audiences that these journals prominently attract.

 This avenue is a definitely worth a try for certain types of writing.
-But don’t get down on yourself if your piece is rejected.
+Don’t be discouraged if your piece is rejected.
 There are plenty of other publications to get your writing into.

 Here are 6 popular medical journals that set aside a bit of space for creative works.

-JAMA – A Piece of My Mind features personal vignettes taken from wide-ranging experiences in medicine, such as those that explore the dynamics of the physician-patient relationship.
+JAMA – A Piece of My Mind showcases personal vignettes from diverse medical experiences, often exploring the dynamics of physician-patient relationships.
 JAMA also publishes poems related to the medical experience.

 NEJM – Medicine and Society covers social aspects of medicine and health care, including medical sociology, anthropology, history, and ethics.

-Journal of General Internal Medicine – This journal has several types of articles that they lump under “Healing Arts.”
-Personal narratives, essays, and short stories relating to medicine can be submitted to the Materia Medica series.
-A newer column called The Spark features stories of powerful patient experiences that have influenced non-clinical career work.
+Journal of General Internal Medicine – Medical Humanities Journal offers diverse opportunities for submissions, including articles under the “Healing Arts” section.
+Personal narratives, essays, and short stories about medicine can be submitted to the Materia Medica series.
+Additionally, the newer column, The Spark, highlights powerful patient experiences that have inspired non-clinical career work, providing a platform for sharing impactful stories in healthcare.

 Annals of Internal Medicine – On Being a Doctor and On Being a Patient include short personal essays about the experiences of physicians and patients, respectively.
 Ad Libitum is an option for poets.